pineapplemachine/PyDwarf/scripts/pineapple/readme.md

 Butchering creatures of inorganic composition will (often) yield the corresponding raw materials, such as logs or boulders or metal bars.

+## castanvil

+Adds a reaction which allows creating an iron anvil from bars at a smelter.

 ## cavegrass

 Intended for adding or changing grasses in caverns.
-By default eight additional grasses are added, and cave grasses are colored such that each level can be more easily distinguished by the colors of its grasses.
-The default additions are angel weed, blood tendril, blue creeper, goreweed, glowmoss, pale ferns, royal mold, and scorched fungi.
+By default numberous additional grasses are added, and cave grasses are colored such that each level can be more easily distinguished by the colors of its grasses.

 ## deerappear